-Another connective tissue known as the palmar aponeurosis plays an important role in developing the ridges in the palm, because of which we can hold objects firmly.
-You must have heard about carpal tunnel syndrome; which involves damaged median nerve resulting in pain in wrist and fingers or numbness in fingers.
-The radial and ulnar arteries provide blood to the hand.
+Another connective tissue known as palmar aponeurosis plays an important role in developing the ridges in the palm, because of which we can hold objects firmly.
+You must have heard about carpal tunnel syndrome, involving damaged median nerve resulting in pain in wrist and fingers or numbness in fingers.
+Radial and ulnar arteries provide blood to the hand.

 Performing hand and wrist strengthening exercises regularly can help prevent hand and wrist problems.
 Those who have come across hand or wrist injury, must have experienced severe unbearable pain, as the hand is made up of several joints.

-Disclaimer: This Bodytomy article is for informative purposes only, and should not be used as a replacement for expert medical advice.
+Disclaimer: This is for informative purposes only, and should not be used as a replacement for expert medical advice.